jonemo/soldercubes/Soldercube/Proximity Sensor PCB/README.md

 ### File Descriptions

- * `ProximitySensor.sch` EagleCAD schematic file, created using EagleCAD version 5.12
+ * `ProximitySensor.sch` EagleCAD schematic file
- * `ProximitySensor.brd` EagleCAD board layout file, created using EagleCAD version 5.12
+ * `ProximitySensor.brd` EagleCAD board layout file
  * `ProximitySensor BOM.csv` Bill of materials with part numbers and Digikey links

+The `.sch` and `.brd` design files were created with EagleCAD version 5.12.
+EagleCAD is available for free at http://www.cadsoftusa.com/download-eagle/freeware/?language=en